Last Updated on 2020/11/04

 In the Stone Forest, local people in colorful traditional costumes are attractive to visitors.

 They are the natives here called Sani people (撒尼人), one branch of the Yi people.

-In Yunnan, Yi nationality is the largest ethnic group which has wide distribution and numerous branches.
-Since ancestors of Yi people lived by hunting in forests, they regarded tiger as the king in forests and the symbol of power and dignity.
-Therefore, tiger became the totem of Yi people.
-In Yi culture, black is the honorable color which stands for strength and health, so Yi people prefer dark skin.
-Generally speaking, Yi people are enthusiastic and unrestrained people who like singing, dancing, wine-drinking and wrestling.
-Customs of Sani people reveals some features of Yi culture.
-Sani people also worship tiger as one of their totems.
-The tiger patterns can be seen on various embroidery products of Sani people.
+In Yunnan, Yi nationality is the largest ethnic group that has a wide distribution and numerous branches.
+Since the ancestors of the Yi people lived by hunting in forests, they regarded the tiger as the king in forests and the symbol of power and dignity.
+Therefore, the tiger became the totem of the Yi people.
+In Yi culture, black is the honorable color that stands for strength and health, so Yi people prefer dark skin.
+Generally speaking, Yi people are enthusiastic and unrestrained people who like singing, dancing, wine-drinking, and wrestling.
+The Customs of the Sani people reveal some features of Yi culture.
+Sani people also worship the tiger as one of their totems.
+The tiger patterns can be seen on various embroidery products of the Sani people.

 Then, the lady’s family members will have a get-together meal and discuss the specific procedures of the wedding ceremony.
 After that, the matchmaker will bring the information to the man.
 Finally, the grand wedding ceremony will be held in the lady’s family.
 At the wedding, the bridegroom should invite his male friends to be the singers who are expected to answer the questions from the bride by singing.
 The singers should not stop singing until the bride is satisfied with their answers.
 Then all the family members and friends begin to enjoy the wedding banquet.

 When one visits a Sani family, the following taboos should be paid attention to: